DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/guides/paging.md

 ## Controlled Paging State

-To control the paging state from the outside you need to set the `currentPage` and `pageSize` properties of the `PagingState` plugin and to handle the `currentPageChange` event of the same plugin.
+To control the paging state from the outside you need to set the `currentPage` and `pageSize` properties of the `PagingState` plugin and  handle the `currentPageChange` event of the same plugin.

 [DEMO](http://devexpress.github.io/devextreme-reactive/react/datagrid/demos/#/paging/local-paging-controlled)